-Independence: In order to ensure independent advice to and supervision of the Board of Management by the Supervisory Board, more than half of the shareholder representatives on the Supervisory Board shall be independent of the Company and the Board of Management, subject to the disclosure of a deviation from the corresponding recommendation of the German Corporate Governance Code in the Declaration of Compliance pursuant to Section 161 of the German Stock Corporation Act (AktG).
+- Independence: In order to ensure independent advice to and supervision of the Board of Management by the Supervisory Board, more than half of the shareholder representatives on the Supervisory Board shall be independent of the company and the Board of Management, subject to the disclosure of a deviation from the corresponding recommendation of the German Corporate Governance Code in the Declaration of Compliance pursuant to Section 161 of the German Stock Corporation Act (AktG).

-A shareholder representative on the Supervisory Board shall be independent of the Company and its Board of Management if he or she has no personal or business relationship with the Company or its Board of Management that could give rise to a material and not merely temporary conflict of interests.
+A shareholder representative on the Supervisory Board shall be independent of the company and its Board of Management if he or she has no personal or business relationship with the company or its Board of Management that could give rise to a material and not merely temporary conflict of interests.
 The assessment of independence is incumbent on the shareholder representatives on the Supervisory Board themselves.
-In this respect, four indicators must be taken into account that may point to a lack of independence: membership of the Board of Management within the last two years prior to the appointment as a member of the Supervisory Board; a significant business relationship with the Company or a company dependent on it, e.g. as a customer, supplier, lender or consultant; a close family relationship to a member of the Board of Management; membership of the Supervisory Board for more than twelve years (all criteria relate to both the members of the Supervisory Board and their close family members).
-However, the shareholder side is expressly at liberty to regard the member of the Supervisory Board in question as independent even if one or even several negative indicators are fulfilled - however this assessment should then be substantiated in the Declaration on Corporate Governance.

-On the basis of the information known to the Supervisory Board, the shareholder representatives are of the opinion that there are no specific indications of relevant personal or business relationships or circumstances, in particular with regard to the Company or members of the Board of Management or other members of the Supervisory Board, that could constitute a material and not merely temporary conflict of interests and therefore argue against the independence of any member of the Supervisory Board on the shareholder side.
-During the reporting period, the shareholder representatives Ben van Beurden, Dr Martin Brudermüller, Liz Centoni, and Timotheus Höttges in particular do not have any such material business relationship with Mercedes-Benz Group AG or any company dependent on Mercedes-Benz Group AG (e.g. as a supplier, customer, lender or consultant) in a responsible function of a company outside the Group.
+In this respect, four indicators must be taken into account that may point to a lack of independence: membership of the Board of Management within the last two years prior to the appointment as a member of the Supervisory Board; a significant business relationship with the company or a company dependent on it, e.g. as a customer, supplier, lender or consultant; a close family relationship to a member of the Board of Management; membership of the Supervisory Board for more than twelve years (all criteria relate to both the members of the Supervisory Board and their close family members).
+However, the shareholder side is expressly at liberty to regard the member of the Supervisory Board in question as independent if one or even several negative indicators are fulfilled - however, this assessment should then be substantiated in the Declaration on company, members of the Board of Management or other members of the Supervisory Board, that could constitute a material and not merely temporary conflict of interests and therefore argue against the independence of any member of the Supervisory Board on the shareholder side.
+During the reporting period, the shareholder representatives Dr Martin Brudermüller, Liz Centoni, and Timotheus Höttges in particular did not have any such material business relationship with Mercedes-Benz Group AG or any company dependent on Mercedes-Benz Group AG (e.g. as a supplier, customer, lender or consultant) in a responsible function of a company outside the Group.
+The same applies - also in view of the information provided in the chapter Consolidated Financial Statements in the note Related party disclosures - to Stefan Pierer in his role as a shareholder and board member of companies in the Pierer and Leoni Groups.
 No former member of the Board of Management was a member of the Supervisory Board during the reporting period.
 No member of the Supervisory Board holds board functions or performs advisory tasks for significant competitors.